 5. What additional narrative disclosure is required to accompany the Pay Versus Performance table?

-In addition to the table, companies must describe (in graphic, narrative or a combined format) the relationship between compensation "actually paid" to the Principal Executive Officer ("PEO")7 and average actual compensation paid to non-PEO Named Executive Officers ("non-PEO NEOs") and each of (i) the company's cumulative total shareholder return ("TSR"), (ii) its GAAP net income and (iii) a "Company-Selected Measure" (see Q8 below).
+In addition to the table, companies must describe (in graphic, narrative or a combined format) the relationship between compensation "actually paid" to the Principal Executive Officer ("PEO")7 and average actual compensation paid to non-PEO Named Executive Officers ("non-PEO NEOs") and each of (i) the company's cumulative TSR, (ii) its GAAP net income and (iii) a "Company-Selected Measure" (see Q8 below).
 A comparison of the company's TSR and peer group TSR must also be included.
 In addition to the new table and associated narrative descriptions, further information about relevant financial measures is also required (see Q10 below).

 6. How is executive compensation "actually paid" calculated?

-Executive compensation "actually paid" is based on the SCT total compensation figure, but adjusted to reflect the change in actual value of stock awards (e.g., stock options and restricted equity units) and defined benefit pension benefits during the covered year.8 Calculating the "actually paid" value of equity awards is likely to require significant effort by issuers and their advisors as these values are not currently tracked in this manner by most issuers.
+Executive compensation "actually paid" is based on the SCT total compensation figure, but adjusted to reflect the change in actual value of stock awards (e.g., stock options and restricted equity units) and defined benefit pension benefits during the covered year.
+8 Calculating the "actually paid" value of equity awards applicable years, must be included in a footnote.
+If the assumptions used in valuing stock awards differ materially from those disclosed as of the grant date, such assumptions must be included in footnotes as well.